nc-connector/.github/profile/README.md

 - Talk room creation from calendar events
 - Security defaults such as passwords, expirations, lobby, and moderation
 - Structured debug logs for support and troubleshooting
-- Optional backend control for central policies, seat assignment, and templates
+- Optional backend control for central policies, seat assignment, templates, and branded output
+- Central email signatures with policy controls for compose, reply, and forward
+- E-Mail Signature templates autofilled with user profile variables (for example name, email, phone, organization, about)

 ---